 This material, Dr. Ortel said, is very hard, light and durable.
 It certainly proved so when Fisher was shot.
 Dr. Ortel said Fisher has a complete upper denture made of this material and a partial lower denture.
-Fisher, who talked like a man with a sore tongue, said the shooting occurred when he was called by two men who had caught a Negro.
-They claimed the Negro had stolen their car.
+Fisher, who talked like a man with a sore tongue, said the shooting occurred when he was called by two men who had caught the suspect.
+They claimed the suspect had stolen their car.

 Man, 29, Being Questioned In Shooting Of Officer